-NordVPN offers excellent protection for your internet use while in Iran.
+NordVPN offers the best protection for your internet use while in Iran.
 The provider’s connection speeds, the fastest I’ve ever seen, make streaming and gaming content run smoothly while inside Iran.
 (Depending on your usual ISP-provided speeds.)

 Records of your VPN-protected activities will never be available for scrutiny, as there aren’t any records at all.
 The Panamanian VPN provider keeps no logs connected to your online antics.